-The tutorial, beyond the present chapter, has, syntactically speaking, three elements:
+The primer, beyond the present chapter, has, syntactically speaking, three elements:

-- 1 Chapter 2 covers the philosophy of Kai Sørlander [145, 146, 147, 148, 149].
-Yes, a major contribution of [49] and this tutorial is to justify important domain concepts by their sheer inevitability in any world description. - 2 Chapters 3-6 presents the methodology of domain engineering.
+- 1 Chapter 2 covers the philosophy of Kai Sørlander [148, 149, 150, 151, 152].
+Yes, a major contribution of [48] and this primer is to justify important domain concepts by their sheer inevitability in any world description. - 2 Chapters 3-6 presents the methodology of domain engineering.
 It is split into four chapters for practical and pragmatic reasons.
 Chapter 3 gives a "capsule introduction" into Chapters 4-6. - 3 Chapters 7-8 and Appendices A-D cover such things as 'closing remarks' (7), a 'bibliography' (8), a 'Road Transport' example (A), a 'Pipeline System' example (B), an 'RSL formal specification language' primer (C), and 'Indexes' to definitions, concepts, etc. (D).